-This pathway meets the requirements for the Associate of Science-Direct Transfer Agreement (AS-DTA) degree with an emphasis in Environmental Science.
+This pathway meets the requirements for the Associate of Science - Transfer, Track 1 degree with a concentration in Environmental Science.
 Completion of this degree opens doors to a variety of careers in sectors including research, education, health and safety, non-profit, sustainable development, sustainable business, technology, and government.
 (Read program QR code to see more)